Al-Mahdi: Reign

 In 777 AD (160 AH) he put down the insurrection of Yusuf ibn Ibrahim in Khurasan.
 In the same year al-Mahdi deposed Isa ibn Musa as his successor and appointed his own son Musa al-Hadi in his place and took allegiance (bayah) for him from the nobles.

 Al-Mahdi released many Umayyads and 'Alids from prison and returned their wealth and property.
 His son Harun would also pursue similar policies, releasing many of the Umayyads and Alids his brother Al-Hadi had imprisoned and declaring amnesty for all political groups of the Quraysh.

 Mahdi also embarked on two important military voyages, one in 779 and another in 781 with his son Harun.

-Al-Mahdi was poisoned by one of his concubines in 785 AD (169 AH).
-The concubine's name was Hasanah and she was jealous of another female slave to whom Mahdi was drawing closer.
-She prepared a dish of sweets and placed a poisonous pear at the top of the plate.
-The pit of the pear was removed and replaced with a lethal paste.
-She sent the dish to her adversary via a servant, however, Mahdi intercepted the plate and ate the pear without hesitation.
-Shortly afterward, he complained of stomach pain and died that night at 43 years old.

-A separate account said al-Mahdi fell off his horse while hunting and died.
+Al-Mahdi also defeated uprising in Tabaristan (Abbasid conquered territory).
+It appears that most Abbasid governors of Tabaristan used a policy of force that did not succeed but instead led to a new movement in 167 AH / 783–784 CE.
+Caliph al-Mahdi sent his heir-apparent Musa al-Hadi and Yazid ibn Mazyad al-Shaybani.
+In 168/784–785, the new army was reinforced by Sa'id al-Harishi with 40,000 soldiers.
+Yazid al-Shaybani defeated Wandad Hurmuzd in a decisive battle in which Wandad Hurmuzd himself was wounded.
+The large number of Abbasid troops and Yazid al-Shaybani's military capability compelled Wandad Hurmuzd to surrender to Musa in Gorgan, on the condition of a pardon that his influence in Tabaristan would not be harmed.
+In return, he pledged to cease stirring up disturbances and attacking Abbasid garrisons.